An explanation of the UKADS

 This project is about airspace design.
 We are not planning to fundamentally change who manages the airspace or initiates airspace changes – that will for the most part remain with airports and air navigation service providers, who know their local stakeholders’ interests best.
 The UKADS will however take on most aspects of the airspace change proposal, exceptions being the safety case, implementation, and potentially some elements of stakeholder consultation and engagement.

-- new or revised guidance that will streamline and simplify the airspace change process both specifically for the UKADS and more widely
+On 17 November 2025, the CAA launched two consultations in support of our aims to streamline and simplify the airspace change process both specifically for the UKADS and more widely:

 The UKADS will still be required, as is the case now, to take airspace designs through the CAP 1616 process, including requirements to engage with local communities and factor in environmental considerations.